ifthikhan/blog-osaurs/posts/youtube-flv-url-in-php.md

     ...
     &allow_ratings=0

-The URLs’ are seperated by “|”, and further each url is suffixed by a “,” and a number.
+The URLs' are seperated by "|", and further each url is suffixed by a "," and a number.
 A while back YouTube started offering videos to be viewed in various resolutions.
 The number after the comma is the quality value.
 Wikipedia has a table of these numbers and the resolutions.

-My initial thought was to explode the response string by “&” and query the values for any given key.
-This is not possible since the values themselves have urls with query strings and exploding by “&” will not yield the required results.
+My initial thought was to explode the response string by "&" and query the values for any given key.
+This is not possible since the values themselves have urls with query strings and exploding by "&" will not yield the required results.
 This baffled me as there have to be someway the player is able to put this string into a data structure and query the required values from it.
 I thought for a while but could not come up with anything apart from regex pattern matching.

-I wrapped the necessary call to fetch the data from the above url and to obtain the url to the flv’s in a class called YouTube_VideoInfo.
+I wrapped the necessary call to fetch the data from the above url and to obtain the url to the flv's in a class called YouTube_VideoInfo.
 Feel free to download it and use it for your projects or requirements.
 You can download the code from here